Holberton-Uy/hbnb-doc/part4/task_01_login.md

    - Verify that the JWT token is stored in the cookie after a successful login.
    - Ensure that the user is redirected to the main page after login.

+> [!WARNING]
+> When testing your client against yout API you'll probably get a Cross-Origin Resource Sharing (CORS) error.
+You'll need to modify your API code to allow your client to fetch data from the API.
+> Read [this article](https://medium.com/@mterrano1/cors-in-a-flask-api-38051388f8cc) for a depper understanding about CORS and how to configure your Flask API

 #### Resources

 - [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)